alexanderrich/exploration_consumption/doc/journal/paper.md

 helplessness, an organism experiences the absence of control over the environment, learns that the environment is uncontrollable, and thus ceases to take actions that might allow it to discover that it can in fact exert control.
-Learned helplessness has been proposed to underly some forms of depression [@Abramson1978; @Abramson1989] as well as problems ranging from difficulties in school [@Diener1978] to poverty [@Evans2005].
+While the initial discovery of learned helplessness occurred in the lab [@Maier1976], it has since been proposed to underly forms of depression [@Abramson1978; @Abramson1989] as well as problems ranging from difficulties in school [@Diener1978] to poverty [@Evans2005].
 While the cognitive appraisal of experienced events affects the development of learned helplessness